srinidhi-miyapuram/to-do-list/README.md

-To do list using php is done by srinidhi.
+To do list using PHP